Frequently asked questions (FAQ)

 Section 5 of Article 6 and Section 5 of Article 7 of the Regulation governing billing obligations, approved by Royal Decree 1619/2012 of 30 November.

-Yes, in fact, all the obligations of Royal Decree 1007/2023, as far as users are concerned, will apply on the dates proposed in the Fourth Final Provision of RD 1007/2023, as amended by Royal Decree 254/2025, since the modified regulations of the Regulation on invoicing obligations (ROF) RD 1619/2012 depend on those regulated in the regulation that establishes the requirements that must be adopted by computer or electronic systems and programs that support the invoicing processes of entrepreneurs and professionals, and the standardization of formats for invoicing records (RRSIF).
+Yes, in fact, all the obligations of Royal Decree 1007/2023, as regards users, will be applicable on the dates proposed in the fourth Final Provision of RD 1007/2023, wording given by Royal Decree-Law 15/2025, of December 2, since the modified regulations of the Billing Obligations Regulation (ROF) RD 1619/2012, depend on those regulated in the regulation that establishes the requirements that must be adopted by the computer or electronic systems and programs that support the billing processes of businesses and professionals, and the standardization of formats of the billing records (RRSIF).

 The obligations for producers and marketers (to produce and sell adapted software programs) will come into force 9 months after the publication of the technical OM.